A Guide to Bank Payments in Switzerland

 Many Swiss consumers use an electronic bill (e-bill) service to pay their bills, also known as e-invoicing, with the payment executed as a credit transfer.
 Both PostFinance and SIX Group offer e-bill services that allow customers to receive bills electronically, provided that the biller has registered with the e-bill platform.

-Unlike with direct debits, the customer needs to take action to pay each e-bill and can also change the due date or the amount of the bill.
+Unlike direct debits, the customer needs to take action to pay each e-bill and can also change the due date or the amount of the bill.
 E-billing has grown in popularity in Switzerland since the early 2000s, leading to a decline in both the value and volume of direct debits.

 TWINT